Skip to sub navigation Skip to main content

 That said, some job skills programmes do cover soft skills.
 They may discuss soft skills, so job seekers know what they are and the importance of highlighting them on their CV.

-Due to the impact that the coronavirus pandemic has caused for children’s education, there soft skills may have also been affected.
-So, it is important that schools embed social inclusion into their curriculum by connecting their students to the community projects that are available for their students in order to develop their soft skills.
-Activities through programmes such as the National Citizens Service and the Prince’s Trust Team Programme will help students improve their soft skills and make them more confident in being successful in the workplace.
+Due to the impact that the coronavirus pandemic has caused for children’s education, their soft skills may have also been affected.
+So it is important that schools embed social inclusion into their curriculum by connecting their students to the community projects that are available for their students in order to develop their soft skills.
+Activities through programmes such as the National Citizen Service and the Prince’s Trust Team Programme will help students improve their soft skills and make them more confident in being successful in the workplace.
 Businesses working with schools can offer their support through schemes such as work experience and T Levels, giving students the opportunity to put their developed soft skills into practice.

 The coronavirus pandemic will have also impacted adults’ soft skills as their in-person communication skills would have been affected; especially for those that live on their own with no access to digital devices.
 So employability and confidence building courses are important, as well as ensuring there are enough community projects in the local area for adults to engage in.
 The Health and Wellbeing Partnership will play a role in ensuring there is enough provision to improve social inclusion within the district.